1on1pt/Bikesharing/README.md

 Ridership is greatest during the morning and evening commute times.
 Best to perform bike maintenance between 2AM - 4AM.

 ## Summary
+The following is a summary of the August 2019 Citi BikeShare data analysis using Tableau Public:
+* In August alone, 2.3 million trips were taken.
+* 81% of users are **SUBSCRIBERS**, whereas 19% are **CUSTOMERS**
+* Ridership is predominantly male at 65.3%, followed by females at 25.1%, and 9.6% are unknown.
+* Trip duration is relatively short with 99% under 60 minutes and 77% less than 20 minutes.
+* Data indicate that the bikes are primarily used for commuting to and from work.
+The busiest riding times are during the work week in the morning from 7AM to 9AM and in the evening from 5PM to 7PM.
+* Bike traffic is heaviest in the business district.